cdr-stats/cdr-stats/docs/source/installation-overview.rst

 Install requirements
 ====================

-A Requirements file gives you a way to create an environment where you can put all optional dependencies which are needed for the Project/Application.
+A Requirements file provides a way to create an environment where all the optional dependencies needed for the Project/Application are installed.

-To get started with CDR-Stats you must have the following installed:
+To get started with CDR-Stats the following must be installed:

 - python >= 2.5 (programming language)
 - Apache / http server with WSGI modules